contentstack/rte-plugin-boilerplate/docs/api-reference.md

 ### `rte.getConfig: () => Object`

-Provides configuration which are defined while creating the plugin or while selecting a plugin in the content type builder page.
+Provides configuration which is defined while creating the plugin or while selecting a plugin in the content type builder page.

 For example, if your plugin requires API Key or any other config parameters then, you can specify these configurations while creating a new plugin or you can specify field specific configurations from the content type builder page while selecting the plugin.
 These configurations can be accessed through the ```getConfig() ```method.

-### Methods:
+### RTE Methods:
 These methods are part of the RTE instance and can be accessed as rte.methodName().

 | **Method**       | **Description**                          | **Type**                                            |